BioLemon/IPFMC/README.md

 bash Evaluation_S1.sh
 ```

-This step is time-consuming.
+This step is time-consuming (about 1 hour running on four Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz).
 Please monitor the background command execution and ensure that all four programs activated by the `sh` file have completed before executing the next step.

 2. Run strategy 2 to obtain the four omics representations and pathway rankings for the two gold standard datasets: